Here is a healthier version of Batchoy without the meat! It has all the flavors of Batchoy, but with no meat and a lot less fat!

 - mushroom chicharron

-Preheat the pan over medium heat, then add olive oil, saute onions and garlic until it turns translucent, about 1-2 minutes.
-Add shiitake mushrooms, ginger and saute until cooked.
+Preheat the pan or pot over medium heat, then add olive oil or any cooking oil, saute onions and garlic until it turns translucent, about 1-2 minutes.
+Add and saute ginger and shiitake mushrooms until tender.
 Then remove some of the cooked mushrooms and set them aside for garnish:

 Then add water in the pan and bring to a boil.
 Add lemongrass, brown sugar, soy sauce, mushroom seasoning, black pepper and allow it to simmer for 2-3 minutes, then turn off the heat: